 A common reason for non-payment by leaseholders is where there has been a failure to comply with the strict terms set out in the lease when issuing demands or preparing year end accounts.

-Helen Carey, property management lawyer at Brady Solicitors, explains the importance of adhering to the lease terms – and the possible consequences of failing to do so.
+Helen Carey, Head of Debt Services at Brady Solicitors, explains the importance of adhering to the lease terms – and the possible consequences of failing to do so.

 What does the lease say?